gbradleypro/go-reload/README.md

 ## Supporting Gin in Your Web app
-`gin` assumes that your web app binds itself to the `PORT` environment variable so it can properly proxy requests to your app.
+`gin` assumes that your web app binds itself to the `PORT` environment variable, so it can properly proxy requests to your app.
 Web frameworks like [Martini](http://github.com/codegangsta/martini) do this out of the box.